farmalloc/exp_collective_farmalloc/README.md

   * `include`: benchmarking related programs (data generator)
   * `src`: benchmarking related programs (benchmark drivers)
   * `scripts`: benchmarking related programs (scripts)

+The environment for Artifact Evaluation is supposed to be a Docker image built with provided `Dockerfile`.

 ### Prerequisites